 How big is this difference, really?
 Consider this comparison.
-An OEM battery from a newer sport bike weighs about 8 pounds, but its lithium replacement will weigh about 1.5-2 pounds; a remarkable weight savings of 75-80%.
-The sudden loss of over 6 pounds is something you'll feel immediately on the first ride, from acceleration to braking.
-And with the weight reduction occurring near the top of the bike's mass, tip-in will feel quicker as well.
-On smaller street bikes and dirt bikes, the difference will be even more dramatic, as the battery consumes a much bigger percentage of total weight on these smaller bikes.
+An OEM battery from a newer sport bike weighs about 8 pounds, but its lithium replacement will weigh about 1.5-2 pounds; a remarkable weight savings of about 6 pounds, or 75-80%.

-To measure the bang-for-the-buck impact of this simple upgrade, consider some other weight saving alternatives you have to choose from.
-The one other area of the bike you'll typically be able to shave such a big amount of weight would be a performance exhaust – usually, one that eliminates the catalytic converter – an upgrade that will cost from several hundred to well over a thousand dollars.
-Other weight saving mods could cost thousands just to add up to the same total drop in weight.
+Now six pounds or so may not sound like much, but to measure the bang-for-the-buck impact of this simple upgrade, consider some other weight saving alternatives you have to choose from.
+The one other area of the bike you'll typically be able to shave such a big amount of weight would be a performance exhaust – usually, one that eliminates the catalytic converter – but this is an upgrade that will cost from several hundred to well over a thousand dollars.
+Other weight saving mods like replacing OEM parts with titanium or carbon fiber replacements could cost thousands just to add up to the same total drop in weight.

 Several companies have been instrumental in driving lithium battery technology to the motorcycle aftermarket.
 One of the leading names in the industry is Japanese manufacturer Shorai.
 Shorai lithium batteries are encased in a compact, durable Mil-Spec carbon composite case, and carry a 2-year warranty.
 Shorai provides multiple variations of their lithium batteries: the most popular Standard model, the ideal balance of lightness and cranking power; and a Duration model, for use with extra electrical accessories or in below-freezing temperatures.